hanifdamarjati20/crypto-app-2/README.md

 ### Credit

-This project was inspired by or based on
+This project was inspired based on
-[Crypto App](https://github.com/Moslihbadr/crypto-app) by [Moslih Badr](https://github.com/Moslihbadr).
+[Crypto App](https://github.com/Moslihbadr/crypto-app).
 This project provides the foundation for cryptocurrency-related features in my app.

 ### License